Larder Love

 Yogurt sauce

-• 4 tbsp Greek yogurt (or plain yogurt)
+• 4 tbsp Greek yogurt or plain yogurt

-• 1 tsp minced rinsed (if in salt) preserved lemon
+• 1 tsp preserved lemon

 • 1 clove garlic minced